National City, California Therapists

 - The Hospital Association of San Diego& Imperial Counties (HASD&IC) wants to create and support a continuum of care for clients in need of behavioral and mental health care.
 This involves advocacy, creating treatment options, and supporting tools like telehealth to make services more readily available.

-- The San Diego County Suicide Prevention Council is a collaborative effort with a goal of reducing suicides in the county to zero.
+- The San Diego County Suicide Prevention Council is a collaborative effort to reduce suicides in the county to zero.
 In 2018, the group issued an update to the county’s Suicide Prevention Action Plan (SPAP).
 Through the mechanism of community planning, media campaigns, and other tools, the group’s ultimate goal is to equip every resident with the ability to recognize suicide risk and intervene appropriately.

 Finding Help on Your Own in National City, California